barkprotocol/ecommerce-platform/README.md

 - **Headless Architecture:** A decoupled front-end and back-end structure for maximum flexibility and customization, allowing seamless integration with various front-end frameworks.
 - **Solana Blockchain Support:** Leverage Solana's high-speed and low-cost transaction capabilities for efficient payment processing, ensuring quick and secure transactions.
-- **USDC Payment Gateway:** Utilize USDC stablecoin to minimize currency volatility and ensure stable transactions, offering a reliable payment method for customers.
+- **Solana Payment Gateway & Plugin:** Utilize SOL, BARK, and USDC stablecoin to minimize currency volatility and ensure stable transactions, offering a reliable payment method for customers.
 - **Customizable and Scalable:** Adapt the platform to fit your specific business requirements and scale effortlessly as you grow, providing a tailored solution for various industries.
 - **Decentralized Solutions:** Enhance security and transparency through the power of blockchain technology, providing peace of mind for you and your customers by ensuring data integrity and protection.